The global business-to-business eCommerce market is predicted to reach nearly $21 trillion by 2027.

 Initially, there were only horizontal marketplaces.
 Their advantage is that they grow quickly due to the extensive inflow of new suppliers from different industries.
 However, when they get bigger, horizontal marketplaces usually have trouble matching buyers to necessary suppliers.
 Another drawback is that their features are too general and may not fit the specific business processes of different industries.
 Selling textiles is not the same as grocery or aerospace parts; therefore, the platform must customize its features according to a product category or customer satisfaction will suffer.

 Features that are too general make suppliers do a lot of manipulation during each deal.
 Thus, most businesses start using the platform only as an additional source of finding buyers rather than a process automation tool.
-What suppliers want is an industry-specific marketplace that will automate orders, invoicing, delivery, and reporting that will lead to better services at less effort.
+What suppliers want is an industry-specific marketplace that will automate orders, invoicing, delivery, and reporting that will lead to better services with less effort.

 Five years ago, there were only a few vertical B2B marketplaces.
 Now, according to Digital Commerce 360 B2B, there are more than 70 online platforms specializing in 13 industries.

-Vertical marketplaces specializing in the one industry, or even in a narrow niche are game-changers for the whole B2B eCommerce.
+Vertical marketplaces specializing in one industry, or even in a narrow niche are game-changers for the whole B2B eCommerce.
 Let’s take a look at the most prominent vertical B2B marketplace by industry:

 - Fashion Apparel, Home Decor, and Textile: Maker’sRow, ZilingoTrade, Joor